-HHV-8 is a relatively common virus, and most people who have it won't develop Kaposi's sarcoma.
+HHV-8 is a relatively common virus, and most people who have it will not develop Kaposi's sarcoma.

-It only seems to cause cancer in some people with a weakened immune system and those who have a genetic vulnerability to the virus.
+The virus only seems to cause cancer in some people with a weakened immune system, and people who have a genetic vulnerability to the virus.

 A weakened immune system allows the HHV-8 virus to multiply to high levels in the blood, increasing the chance of it causing Kaposi's sarcoma.

 The virus appears to alter the genetic instructions that control cell growth.
-It affects the endothelial cells, which line the inside surface of blood vessels and lymphatic vessels.
+It affects the cells which line the inside surface of blood vessels and lymphatic vessels, called endothelial cells.

 The endothelial cells reproduce uncontrollably and form lumps of tissue known as tumours.

 Treating Kaposi's sarcoma

-There are four main types of Kaposi's sarcoma, and each is treated in a different way.
+There are 4 main types of Kaposi's sarcoma, and each type is treated in a different way.

 HIV-related Kaposi's sarcoma

 Kaposi's sarcoma is one of the main types of cancer to affect people with HIV.
-It can progress very quickly if it isn't treated.
+It can progress very quickly if it is not treated.

-It can usually be treated very effectively by taking HIV medication known as combination antiretroviral therapy (cART).
+It can usually be treated very effectively by taking HIV medicine known as combination antiretroviral therapy (cART).

 This prevents HIV multiplying and allows the immune system to recover.
 The immune system can then reduce the levels of HHV-8 in the body.

-Some people may also need other treatments, such as chemotherapy or interferon (a type of biological therapy).
+Some people may also need other treatments, such as chemotherapy or a medicine called interferon.